mphillips-uk/docs/docs/conversation/conversation-channel-support/conversation-facebook-messenger.md

 >
 > This can be done via the portal when configuring your Facebook Messenger channel, or by adding `"callback_secret": "<string>"` to the `"channel_credentials"` object in the snippet above.
 >
-> The secret for this validation in the case of Facebook Messenger is you App Secret from you Facebook Page.
+> The secret for this validation in the case of Facebook Messenger is you App Secret from your Facebook Page.

 - Once you have created Conversation API App, go back to Facebook **Messenger Setup** page, find **Webhooks** section (just below **Access Tokens**), click **Add Callback URL** button and fill in with the following data (**remember to put region (eu1 or us1) and your Conversation App ID in the callback url**):